CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche: Vue 3 + JavaScript-only + JSDoc typing is a specific combination.
-The explicit 'no TypeScript' qualifier and mention of JSDoc annotations clearly distinguishes this from general Vue skills or TypeScript-based Vue skills.
+Highly distinctive niche: Vue 3 + JavaScript-only (no TypeScript) + JSDoc typing.
+The repeated emphasis on 'no TypeScript' and JSDoc-based approach clearly distinguishes this from general Vue skills or TypeScript-based Vue skills.
+Very unlikely to conflict with other skills.

 3 / 3